nanashi07/lattice-q/README.md

 1. Open the `index.html` file to launch the application
 2. Click "Choose File" to select a JSON data file from your computer
 3. Click "Process Uploaded File" to load and visualize the data
-4. Use the filters at the top of the page to select specific managers, departments, or teams
+4. Use the filters at the top of the page to select specific managers or teams
 5. Click "Apply Filters" to apply the filtering conditions
 6. Click "Reset Filters" to reset all filtering conditions
 7. Click "Copy as Markdown" to copy the current table data to the clipboard in Markdown format